vlad-lis/IH_DA_FT_JAN_2023/Class_Materials/Case_Studies/Customer_Analysis_Case_Study/Activities.md

 - Now we will try to check the normality of the numerical variables visually
   - Use seaborn library to construct distribution plots for the numerical variables
   - Use Matplotlib to construct histograms.
-  - Do the distributions for different numerical variables look like a normal distribution
+  - Do the distributions for different numerical variables look like a normal distribution?
-- For the numerical variables, check the multicollinearity between the input features. multicollinearity does not include the target feature.
+- For the numerical variables, check for correlation between the input features.
+Note: this does not include the target feature.
 - Plot the Correlation Heatmap.
 - (Optional): Drop one of the two features that show a high correlation between them (greater than 0.9).
 If there is no pair of features that have a high correlation, then do not drop any features.